posit-dev/chatlas/README.md

 This shows important information like tool call results, finish reasons, and more.

-If the problem isn't self-evident, you can also reach into the `.last_turn()`, which contains the full response object, with full details about the completion.
+If the problem isn't self-evident, you can also reach into the `.get_last_turn()`, which contains the full response object, with full details about the completion.

 <div style="display:flex;justify-content:center;">